 There are many elements to consider when looking at MTD and what it means for small and micro-businesses.

 MTD was announced, initially, under ex-Chancellor George Osbourne’s plan for a simplified tax process.
 The aim was – and still is – to eliminate paper returns for anyone taking non-PAYE income.
 However, there have been numerous delays and changes to the initiative since it was first announced in the 2015 Budget.

 Instead of sending forms, every year, by post, taxpayers will be able to update their details online, reducing the chance of errors in the process.
-Eventually, the deadlines will also shift from twice-a-year instalments to quarterly payments.
+Eventually, the deadlines will also shift from annual tax return submissions to quarterly submissions.

-As it stands, Making Tax Digital will be introduced as follows:
+As it stands, Making Tax Digital is part way through implementation:

 As many small and micro businesses earn below the VAT threshold, the current rollout of MTD is designed to give these ventures more time to prepare for the introduction of a digital tax system.
-And since the number of VAT-registered business has exceeded 2.6 million in 2017, there will be a huge share of trial subjects that will work out any kinks before MTD is opened to the wider professional community.
+Since the number of VAT-registered business exceeded 2.6 million in 2017, there will be a huge number of trial users that will work out any kinks before MTD is opened to the wider community.

 What does it mean for you?

 There are benefits to going digital sooner rather than later: